 However, the prestige of the University where the master is taught, and the own master´s prestige and excellence, will make the biggest difference between the wide offer of University-specific Masters.
 In the MCH case, different rankings, among them the most prestigious one Spain, made by El Mundo newspaper, considers it the best Master of Architecture in Spain.
 The classification carried out by this ranking includes both official and university-specific Diplomas.

 The specific requirements to access a PhD programme are decided by the University itself and the department to which it belongs.
 In some Universities this oppotunity to write a Doctoral Thesis is simple, and in others, due to the programme´s prestige and the number of applicants, it is much more difficult.
 Official Postgraduate Degrees are normally necessary to join PhD programmes in the Spanish education system, since they help to generate ideas and contents to be later developed during the PhD.
-Current Spanish regulation, in most cases, does not recognise credits obtained in an University-specific Master as valid to enrol a PhD programme.
-Therefore, an University-specific Postgraduate Degree, in general, does not provide access to the PhD.
-However, there are exceptions in which an University-specific Master does provide such access.
-This is the case of MCH, thanks to an agreement that has been reached with the DPA of ETSAM.
-MCH graduates are allowed to access the DPA PhD program, thanks to the teaching quality and scientific content of the master, proved over twelve editions and widely recognized internationally.
-Further details about that MCH agreement can be found here.
+Current Spanish regulation, in most cases, does not recognise credits obtained in a University-specific Master as valid to enrol a PhD programme.
+Therefore, a University-specific Postgraduate Degree, in general, does not provide access to the PhD.

 As in the cases of undergraduate degrees or doctorates, the teaching of an Official Postgraduate Masters must be mainly carried out by the professors of the university that issues the Diploma.
 In general, these Master's degrees do not have a budget for other professors who do not belong to the university itself.
 Unlike the Official Master, in a University-specific Master faculty is formed by professors from different universities and by practicing professionals.
 They are responsible for the direct development of the contents to be taught, as they are experts in the specific subjects of the master.
 In the case of MCH, the percentage of professors who do not belong to UPM exceeds the limit established for official degrees, but this does not mean a decrease in the quality of teaching.
 Indeed, quite the opposite, we have the best experts in housing, both academically and from the architecture practice.
 Approximately 50% of MCH hours are taught by international teachers.